 She has lived and worked all over the world, including France (1989-1990), Oregon (1992-1996), and Taipei (2001-2006).
 She completed her MA in International Studies at SFU, where she focused on complex emergencies and wrote on China's role in African development.

 It's not too late.
 We need to start building the economy of the future today.
-Help Françoise get to Victoria so she can make government pick up the pace.
+Help Françoise get to Ottawa so she can make government pick up the pace.
 It's time, neighbours.
 Vote Green.